microsoft/DirectXTex/README.md

 * ``DDSTextureLoader\``

-  + This contains a streamlined version of the DirectX SDK sample DDSWithoutD3DX11 texture loading code for a simple light-weight runtime DDS loader.
-This version only supports Direct3D 11 or Direct3D 12 and performs no runtime pixel data conversions (i.e. 24bpp legacy DDS files always fail).
-This is ideal for runtime usage, and supports the fullcomplement of Direct3D texture  resources (1D, 2D, volume maps, cubemaps, mipmap levels, texture arrays, BC formats, etc.).
+  + This contains a streamlined version of the legacy DirectX SDK sample *DDSWithoutD3DX11* texture loading code for a simple light-weight runtime DDS loader.
+There are versions for Direct3D 9, Direct3D 11, and Direct3D 12.
+This performs no runtime pixel data conversions.
+This is ideal for runtime usage, and supports the full complement of Direct3D texture  resources (1D, 2D, volume maps, cubemaps, mipmap levels, texture arrays, BC formats, etc.).

 * ``ScreenGrab\``

-  + This contains screen grab modules for Direct3D 11 and Direct3D 12 primarily intended for creating screenshots.
+  + This contains texture writing modules for Direct3D 9, Direct3D 11, and Direct3D 12 primarily intended for creating screenshots.
 The images are written as a DDS or as an image file format using WIC.

 * ``WICTextureLoader\``

-  + This contains a Direct3D 11 and Direct3D 12 2D texture loader that uses WIC to load a bitmap (BMP, JPEG, PNG, HD Photo, or other WIC supported file container), resize if needed based on the current feature level (or by explicit parameter), format convert to a DXGI_FORMAT if required, and then create a 2D texture.
+  + This contains a Direct3D 9, Direct3D 11 and Direct3D 12 2D texture loader that uses WIC to load a bitmap (BMP, JPEG, PNG, HD Photo, or other WIC supported file container), resize if needed based on the current feature level (or by explicit parameter), format convert to a DXGI_FORMAT if required, and then create a 2D texture.
 Note this does not support 1D textures, volume textures, cubemaps, or texture arrays.
 DDSTextureLoader is recommended for fully "precooked" textures for maximum performance and image quality, but this loader can be useful for creating simple 2D texture from standard image files at runtime.

+> DDSTextureLoader11, ScreenGrab11, and WICTextureLoader11 are 'stand-alone' versions of the same modules provided in the [DirectX Tool Kit for DX11](https://github.com/Microsoft/DirectXTK)

-> DDSTextureLoader, ScreenGrab, and WICTextureLoader are 'stand-alone' versions of the same modules provided in the DirectX Tool Kit for [DX11](https://github.com/Microsoft/DirectXTK) / [DX12](https://github.com/Microsoft/DirectXTK12).
+> DDSTextureLoader12, ScreenGrab12, and WICTextureLoader12 are 'stand-alone' versions of the same modules provided in the [DirectX Tool Kit for DX12](https://github.com/Microsoft/DirectXTK12).

 # Documentation